This post has been updated November 2017. I have tweaked the colours slightly from the previous version (2014) but the principles are the same.

 - I try not to make brand generalisations but focus on the pigments (I compare pigments not colour names) Some pigments are best in one brand rather than another brand.

-– For many years I was using a certain brand because it is readily available.
-Winsor and Newton is available in every art store in Australia but I have to go into the city to buy Daniel Smith over the counter or save up and make a big online purchase.
-Schmincke is not as easily to be found… etc etc… but in recent years it is nearly all Daniel Smith.
-I find them so much more vibrant than WN.
+- For many years I was using a certain brand because it is readily available.
+Winsor and Newton was the most available brand in Australia so I started with that.
+But over the years I have found Daniel Smith to be generally much more vibrant than WN.

 - Choosing colours that go in your palette is a very PERSONAL choice.
 You will find some pigments work better for you.